jina-ai/jina/docs/fundamentals/flow/health-check.md

 ## Use jina ping to do health checks

-Once a Flow is running, you can use `jina ping` CLI (TODO: Add link to documentation) to run readiness check of the complete Flow or of individual Executors or Gateway.
+Once a Flow is running, you can use `jina ping` CLI  {ref}`CLI <../../cli>` to run readiness check of the complete Flow or of individual Executors or Gateway.

 Let's start a Flow in the terminal: